nicolasjafelle/SmartCity/README.md

 ## 🙌 Introduction

-Smart City is a well organized android project aimed to deliver fast pacing development by splitting crucial development in modules and provides out of the box integration with latest Junit libs.
-It also adds basic CI integration with Github Actions.
+**Smart City App**, codenamed **Citron**, is a well-organized Android project designed to facilitate **rapid and efficient development**.
+It achieves this by splitting the codebase into **dedicated modules**, ensuring a clear separation of concerns.

+The project features **pre-configured** integration with the latest JUnit 5 test suite and includes basic **Continuous Integration (CI) automation via GitHub Actions**, promoting code quality and a streamlined development workflow.

 ## ✨ Features